Generalizing Lieb's Concavity Theorem via Operator Interpolation: Generalizing Lieb's Concavity Theorem

 By \Cref{thm:GeneralLiebConcavity}, for each $N\geq1$, $\phi\Big(\big((K^{(N)})^*A^\frac{r}{N}K^{(N)}\big)^N\Big)$ is concave in $A$, thus the limit function $\phi\big(\exp(H+r\log A)\big)$ is also concave in $A$. \end{proof}

 To go from $m=1$ to $m>1$ in \Cref{thm:GeneralLieb}, we need to use the convexity of the map $A\mapsto \phi(\exp(A))$, which we will prove via the following lemmas.
-They are the $k$-trace extensions of the Araki-Lieb-Thirring inequality \cite{araki1990inequality}, the Golden-Thompson inequality and a variant of the Peierls-Bogoliubov inequality (see Theorem 2.12 in \cite{carlen2010trace}).
+They are the $k$-trace extensions of the Araki--Lieb--Thirring inequality \cite{araki1990inequality}, the Golden--Thompson inequality and a variant of the Peierls--Bogoliubov inequality (see e.g. \cite[Theorem 2.12]{carlen2010trace}).